Meet Dr. Jennifer

 Jennifer H. Mieres, MD, FACC, FAHA, MASNC

-Dr. Jennifer is one of the leading experts in the fields of cardiovascular disease in women.
-She’s on a mission to ignite humanism in healthcare - empowering patients to be partners in their health care, and educating the greater medical community on bias in all its forms.
+Dr. Jennifer H. Mieres is one of the leading experts in cardiovascular disease in women.
+She is on a mission to reignite humanism in healthcare—empowering patients to be partners in their care and advancing more equitable, effective care across the healthcare system.

 Jennifer is board certified in nuclear cardiology and is actively involved in cardiovascular healthcare delivery.